Chicken Salad Slaw With Peanuts and Nori

 Read comments

 This no-cook, main-dish slaw is all about texture and toppings.
 The cabbage and shredded chicken is only the beginning.
-It also has a double dose of savory nutiness from nori and peanuts, a creamy peanut-ginger dressing and refreshing scallions and cucumbers.
+It also has a double dose of savory nuttiness from nori and peanuts, a creamy peanut-ginger dressing and refreshing scallions and cucumbers.
 It’s creamy, crunchy, salty and fresh all at once, satisfying bite after bite.
 For a vegan option, trade the chicken for a combination of shelled edamame, baked tofu, bean sprouts and cooked whole grains.

 • or to save this recipe.